OmriMan/ATP-Project-PartA-PartB/README.md

 For example a chunk like this: 0,0,0,1,0,1,1,1,0,0,1,1,0,1,1,1 is converted to 5943 in decimal, then to [23,55] (23 is 5943/256, 55 is 5943-(23*256))

 # Servers & Threads
+We used a generic server that uses the strategy design pattern to either generate or solve maze.
+This enable multiple threads to use the application independently as different clients when communicating with the server.